deployKF/website/content/guides/getting-started.md

 ## 4. Generate manifests

 You must generate your manifests and commit them to a git repo before ArgoCD can deploy them to your cluster.

+!!! tip "ArgoCD Plugin"

+    The [deployKF ArgoCD Plugin](https://github.com/deployKF/deployKF/tree/main/argocd-plugin) removes the need to generate and commit manifests to a git repo.

 The `generate` command of the [`deploykf` CLI](https://github.com/deployKF/cli) creates a manifests folder for a specific version of deployKF and one or more values files: